gray0302/bcvm/README.md

+# Better Convert Model
-## this is the code of the paper [Solving the Loss Imbalance Problem in Live Streaming Recommendation with Gradient Normalization]
+This is the code of the paper *Solving the Loss Imbalance Problem in Live Streaming Recommendation with Gradient Normalization*